uviclibraries/nvivo/activities-mac.md

     <img src="images\mac instructions\uncode-selection.gif" alt="uncode" style="width:720px;">
     </div>

-    - **Creating Node Hierarchies:** As you create more and more nodes, you may start to see a hierarchy of themes emerge.
-You can group nodes into parent or child categories.
-Using the "Impact", "Barriers", and "Solutions" themes, organize your nodes into a hierarchy.
-To do so, first create a new node titled "Barriers".
+    - **Creating Code Hierarchies:** As you create more and more codes, you may start to see a hierarchy of themes emerge.
+You can group codes into parent or child categories.
+Using the "Impact", "Barriers", and "Solutions" themes, organize your codes into a hierarchy.
+To do so, first create a new code titled "Barriers".
 Double click the **Coding** icon in the navigation pane to display it in the file list pane.
 Click the **Code** icon in the top ribbon under the **Create** tab.
 Click **New Code**.
-In the dialogue box that appears, name a new node "Barriers"
+In the dialogue box that appears, name a new code "Barriers"
-    - With your nodes list displayed in the file list pane, you can drag and drop the child nodes representing barriers onto the parent node to create a hierarchy.
-Repeat for nodes representing Impacts and Solutions
+    - With your codes list displayed in the file list pane, you can drag and drop the child codes representing barriers onto the parent code to create a hierarchy.
+Repeat for codes representing Impacts and Solutions
-    - It can be helpful to group references from all child nodes together under a parent theme.
-To copy the coding from the child nodes to the parent node, in the list view ctrl-click the new Barriers node and select **Aggregate Coding From Children**
+    - It can be helpful to group references from all child codes together under a parent theme.
+To copy the coding from the child codes to the parent code, in the list view ctrl-click the new Barriers code and select **Aggregate Coding From Children**

     <button onclick="toggle('gif8')"> Show / Hide Animation </button>
     <div id="gif8">
     <img src="images\mac instructions\code-hierarchy.gif" alt="coding hierarchy" style="width:720px;">
     </div>

-    - **Removing Child Nodes:** To remove a child node from a hierarchy, ctrl-click the node and select **Move to Top Level**
+    - **Removing Child Codes:** To remove a child code from a hierarchy, ctrl-click the code and select **Move to Top Level**

     <button onclick="toggle('gif9')"> Show / Hide Animation </button>
     <div id="gif9">